 It is not advised to handle drug or alcohol withdrawal symptoms with the “cold-turkey” method, where cessation of the drug is stopped entirely without the aid of a medical professional.
 Depending on the severity of the addiction, this can be done on a residential (inpatient) or outpatient basis.

 During this time, the patient will devise a plan with their medical professionals on how this course will work out.
 They will suggest a few options depending on the case, and the client could be placed in an inpatient treatment facility or an outpatient facility post-detox.
 The client will begin at the highest level of care and gradually decrease the level of supervision as the process goes on.
-Here is the breakdown of the treatment process:

 - Medical detox